-International Education Fee (IEF) Scholarship: This scholarship is funded through a small fee charged to every UNT student each term upon registration.
-Awards are made based on a combination of need and merit and vary based on the program term (semester, summer, winter.

-- spring break).
-In FY21, awards for faculty led programs will range from \$1,000 \$2,000 depending on program length. - Study Abroad Travel Grant: This grant is funded through the Student Service Fee fund which is allocated annually at the SFF committee's discretion.
-A limited number of highly competitive, need-based \$250 and \$500 grants are awarded each term. - Department/College/School Scholarships: Some departments and/or college/schools offer study abroad scholarships to students.
+- IEF Scholarship: This scholarship is funded through the International Education Fee charged to every UNT student each term.
+Awards are made based on a combination of need and merit and vary based on the program term (semester, summer/winter).
+In FY20, awards for faculty led programs range from \$1,200 - \$2,000 depending on program length. - Study Abroad Travel Grant: This scholarship is funded through the Student Service Fee fund which is reallocated on an annual basis at the SFF committee's discretion.
+A number of highly competitive, need-based scholarship are awarded each term.
+In FY18 grants were \$500. - Department/College/School Scholarships: Some departments and/or college/schools offer study abroad scholarships to students.
 Contact your academic unit for more information on funding available to support study abroad. - National Scholarships: National level scholarships (Gilman, Boren, FEA, etc.) are typically geared towards semester study abroad programs, however shorter programs are eligible for some, including the Gilman Scholarship available to students who receive a Pell Grant.
-Faculty Leaders may find that professional organizations and honor societies offer discipline-specific awards to promote to students.
-These opportunities may be added to the program brochure as a resource for students.
+Faculty may research professional organizations and honor societies that offer discipline-specific awards to promote to students.